AzureAD/microsoft-authentication-library-for-objc/README.md

 ### Using CocoaPods

-You can use CocoaPods to remain up to date with MSAL within a specific major version.
+You can use CocoaPods to remain up to date with MSAL with our latest major version 0.2.
 Include the following line in your podfile:

 ```
 pod 'MSAL', '~> 0.2'
 ```

-Note: if you're checking out a particular branch or tag of MSAL, you might need to add the :submodules => true flag to your podfile, so that CocoaPods finds MSAL dependencies
+Note: if you're checking out a particular branch or tag of MSAL, you will need to add the :submodules => true flag to your podfile, so that CocoaPods finds MSAL dependencies

 ```
 pod 'MSAL', :git => 'https://github.com/AzureAD/microsoft-authentication-library-for-objc', :branch => 'master', :submodules => true